-- By default, Windows audio quality can be technically not superb.
+- By default, Windows audio quality can be technically inferior as has been shown in this measurement.

-- ASIO drivers or similar can improve audio output significantly by bypassing Windows resampling and other audio processing stages.
+- ASIO drivers or similar can improve audio output significantly by bypassing Windows resampling and other not-so-well implemented audio processing stages.

-This post is a consequence of testing the USB-input of H-DAC.
-Its PCM2707C-circuit is capable of “only” 48 kHz / 16-bit audio so I was not expecting superb measurement results but was still amazed how bad they actually are.
-This is purely technical inspection but the differences are significant so I can easily imagine some golden ears can spot the difference.
+This post arose as a consequence of testing the USB-input of H-DAC.
+Its PCM2707C-circuit is capable of “only” 48 kHz / 16-bit audio so I was not expecting superb measurement results but was still amazed how bad they actually were.
+This is purely a technical inspection but the differences are significant so I can easily imagine some golden ears can spot the difference.

 Before I pointed my finger at Windows, I spend hours trying to figure out what is wrong with the PCM2707C circuit in my H-DAC.
-I took my miniDSP miniStreamer (as it was the only USB to digital audio gadget I had besides my H-DAC) to my work and investigated the issue with APx585 audio analyser.
+I took my miniDSP miniStreamer (as it was the only USB to digital audio gadget I had besides my H-DAC) to my workplace and investigated the issue with APx585 audio analyser.
 I hooked the miniStreamer to the APx via S/PDIF and played sine tones with foobar and the results are seen below.
-These are 48 kHz / 24 bits signals measured in digital domain, USB to S/PDIF, so all we see is actually present in the signal.
+These are 48 kHz / 24 bits signals measured in digital domain, USB to S/PDIF, so all we see is actually present in the signal, there is no analog conversion.

-After raising the level to -60 dBFS (common signal level for dynamic range test), we see something odd forming although distortion level is still very low.
+After raising the level to -60 dBFS (common signal level for dynamic range test), we see something odd forming although distortion level is still very low – way below analog noise floor.

-0 dBFS and the spectrum is almost identical to the analog output seen in H-DAC via USB.
+0 dBFS and the spectrum is almost identical to the analog output seen in H-DAC via USB, thus the odd components are not generated during DA-conversion.
 Remember this is all digital – from PC to S/PDIF via USB interface.
 We should not see any distortion, only signal and noise.

-At this point it is clear that something is happening in the digital domain and likely before the USB-I2S gadget, namely, in Windows.
+At this point it is clear that something is happening in the digital domain and likely before the USB-I2S gadget, namely in Windows.
 To bypass Windows sound processing, some form of direct connection is required.
-One such connection is ASIO drivers.
+One such connection is ASIO driver.
 Although ASIO is generally a feature of professional sound interfaces, ASIO4All is a driver that can be used with any sound device.

 Next one is the same as above but with ASIO4All drivers instead of Windows sound driver.
 Now we have very clean output with only extremely tiny second and fourth harmonics.